awsdocs/aws-config-developer-guide/README.md

-# aws-config-developer-guide
+## AWS Config Developer Guide

 The open source version of the AWS Config Developer Guide.
-You can submit feedback &amp; requests for changes by submitting issues in this repo or by making proposed changes &amp; submitting a pull request.
+You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

+## License

+This library is licensed under the Apache 2.0 License.